PowerShell/PSScriptAnalyzer/README.md

 Building the Code
 =================

-Use Visual Studio or any C# compiler to build the code
+Use Visual Studio to build "ScriptAnalyzer.sln".
+Use ~/ScriptAnalyzer/ folder to load PSScriptAnalyzer.psd1

 Running Tests
 =============